Tuesdays to Fridays

 Talk to Us!

 Photos and videos are taken by the facilitators, volunteering parents and the children throughout the day and shared with the child's family through a private online journal such as Storypark.
 This software allows a two-way, ongoing conversation between the facilitator and parents, and fosters collaboration and connection.
-Again, this is an excellent resource for the NESA home-education reporting requirements.

 Social Media & Newsletter